aviaman1705/cards-cms/README.md

 ## Cards CMS
-    .A system for business owners that allows them to create business cards for their businesses.
+    A website made for large sized companies to sell their daughter companies they own by publishing selling cards to - Cards, the company that will sell your daughter company.

 ## Installation
+    To run this project, install it locally using 2 npm terminal in your Visual Studio Code:

+First terminal:

+    cd ../server
-    .Client project npm install
+    npm install
+    $ node app

+Second terminal:

+    cd ../client
-    .Server project npm install
+    npm install

-## How to use the project
-    .Client project npm start
+    npm start
-    .Server project node app

 ## Credit
-    .Avi Aman
+    Avi Aman

 ## Github profile
     .https://github.com/aviaman1705